statamic/docs/content/collections/docs/yaml.md

 ---
 ## What is YAML?

-YAML stands for "YAML Ain't Markup Language".
+`<tangent>`YAML stands for "YAML Ain't Markup Language".
 It's a rare example of the elusive [recursive acronym][recursive-acronym].
 At one point it stood for "Yet Another Markup Language" but semantically-oriented people quickly shut it down, denoting the fact that nothing was being marked up, but rather data was being structured.
 So on that fateful day (probably a Wednesday), YAML became self-referential. `</tangent>`.

 YAML complies with the JSON spec, making it easy to interchange it with nearly any native data format.
 It consists of key and value pairs delimited by a colon then a space.